jdaw1/placemat/Documentation/introduction_first_placemat.md

 This file is to be opened in two different ways: with the code editor; and with a program to convert it from .ps to .pdf.
 Let&rsquo;s master the latter.
 There are several possible means by which the PostScript can be &lsquo;distilled&rsquo; into a PDF.
+* If you have [Adobe Distiller](https://en.wikipedia.org/wiki/Adobe_Distiller), usually as part of a larger Adobe package, use it.
 * On a Mac right-click the file, and &lsquo;Open With&rsquo; Preview: it should convert to a PDF.
 * On a PC, in your preferred web browser, open [ps2pdf.org](http://www.ps2pdf.org/convert.htm) or